Mofiqul Hasan Tripti

-Mofiqul Hasan Tripti is a Bangladesh Nationalist Party politician and a former Member of Parliament from Jessore-1 constituency, former BNP Central Committee Office Secretary and a member of the BNP National Executive Committee.
+Mofiqul Hasan Tripti (born 20th february 1960) is a Bangladesh Nationalist Party politician and a former member of parliament from Jessore-1 constituency, former BNP Central Committee Office Secretary and a member of the BNP National Executive Committee.

 Early life

 Mofiqul Hasan Tripti was born on 20 February 1960 in Baganchara, Sanatankathi village of Sharsha upazila of Jessore district.
 His father's name is Tofazzal Hossain and his mother's name is Rizia Khatun.
 Veteran politician and former late MP Ali Tareq is his uncle.
 Tripti completed his SSC from Baganchara United School in 1975, passed his HSC from Michael Madhusudan College in 1977.
 He obtained his Bachelors and Master's degree in soil science from University of Dhaka with honors.

 Career

 Tripti started his political career with the Bangladesh Jatiotabadi Chatra Dal.
 As a student at the University of Dhaka he was actively involved in the student wing of the Bangladesh Nationalist Party.
 He lived in the historic Salimullah Muslim Hall of Dhaka University while as a student and also served as SM Hall's president and Dhaka University Chatra Dal committee's joint convener.
 He also served as Bangladesh Jatiotabadi Chatra Dal central committee's joint secretary and later joint vice-president.
 Afterwards, Tripti became a member of BNP's central national executive committee and served as its research and information secretary and later as its joint office secretary.

 Tripti was the Office Secretary of Central Committee of the Bangladesh Nationalist Party during the second Khaleda cabinet.
 He was elected to parliament on 15 February 1996 from Jessore-1 as a candidate of Bangladesh Nationalist Party.
 He was nominated as a candidate for BNP from Jessore-1 in the 2018 national elections.